Modern Man

 To people enthralled, by gossip and spite

-She was sad for those, who spent their life consuming
+She was sad for those, who spent life consuming

 Looking for joy, confidently presuming

-That money and toys, could fill their soul
+That money and toys, could fill-up their soul

-But the empty bores through, like a mole
+But the empty bores through it, just like a mole

 That consumption is not a fatal beast